1975 Jaguar XJ6C 4.2 Coupe

 |Color exterior:||British Racing Green|

 Classic Showcase is pleased to offer this matching-numbers 1975 Jaguar XJ6C to collectors and enthusiasts worldwide.
 The Coupe drives as nicely as it looks, and features the limited pillar-less window design, and is finished in a desirable and factory-correct British Racing Green and Biscuit leather color combination.
 It is an original Northern California XJ6C, has been well maintained, retains its original California Blue Plates, and rests upon original Chrome Wheels and hubcaps creating a great look.

-Fall 2022 Update: Our team has recently performed a number of services to the XJ6C, including:
+Our team performed a number of services to the XJ6C, including:

 • Comprehensive servicing of the engine, transmission, and brake system.